el2iot2/linksoup/README.md

 }];
 ```

-that allows you to represent the "link soup" in a templating system (with appropriate escaping) and rendering to HTML.
+that allows you to represent the "link soup" in a templating system (with appropriate escaping) and render the result to HTML.

 ##Status